Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 (given the existence) have identical values.

-#@SECTION: 2.
-In the context of a DataPrototypeMapping, for the ApplicationArrayEle
-ment of the required ApplicationArrayDataType a SubElementMapping exists such that a ApplicationCompositeDataTypeSubElementRef in the role firstElement or secondElement exists that references the required Ap
+ 2. In the context of a DataPrototypeMapping, for the ApplicationArrayEle ment of the required ApplicationArrayDataType a SubElementMapping exists such that a ApplicationCompositeDataTypeSubElementRef in the role firstElement or secondElement exists that references the required Ap